abethcrane/fibonacci-sequins/_posts/2015-10-19-dona-in-october.md

 OMG this coat.
 This coat is my favorite thing I bought this year and is reserved for fashion events and date nights with my sweetheart.

 I got it in NYC during my book launch event with consumer press.
 I was walking through SoHo and I saw it in the window of a little boutique called [3NY](http://www.3nyboutiques.com/).
 I practically sprinted across the street to investigate.
-It looked steampunk, futuristic, elegant…and terrible, impractical white.
+It looked steampunk, futuristic, elegant...and terrible, impractical white.
 I had to have it.
 It’s by an independent designer named SoHung (Tom) Tong of [SoHung Designs](http://www.sohungdesigns.com/press.html) who went to Parson's School of Design and his works are legit pieces of art.
 Each one is hand-made and one of a kind.
 I am wildly in love with his work.

 I wore this to the Rachel Zoe show at Bellevue Fashion Week and just random people kept asking where it was from.
 I felt so bad I didn’t have cards to give credit to Tom.
 The man is a genius.
 I will be making a stop into both 3NY and Tim's boutique every chance I get for sure.